 PTA Purposes: Historical goals of PTA

-- To promote the welfare of the children and youth in home, school, community, and place of worship.
+- To promote the welfare of the children and youth in home, school, places of worship and throughout the community.

 - To raise the standards of home life.

-- To secure adequate laws for the care and protection of children and youth.
+- To advocate for laws that further the education, physical, and mental health, welfare, and safety of children and youth.

-- To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth.
+- To promote the collaboration an engagement of families and educators in the education of children and youth.

 - To engage the public in united efforts to secure the physical, mental emotional, spiritual, and social well being of all children and youth; and